DoclerLabs/codeception-slim-module/README.md

 ### Connectors

 Slim v4 comes with full PSR7 compatibility, so you are able to use any PSR7 implementation in your application.
 This module comes with `slim/psr7` connector by default.
-If you use different implementation, you need to implement you own connector and feel free to contribute.
+If you use different implementation, you need to implement your own connector and feel free to contribute.

 **Custom connector example**